by RENEE PATRICK Cascade A&E Editor

 Finding the right director has been a challenge, “I have been told [by directors] that my plays don’t have enough character development, not enough character conflict, not enough meat to sink their teeth into, not much of a stretch for the actors… I think people like the fluff, they like a happy ending like to laugh.
 My plays are not deep, thought provoking, tony award winning plays.
 I’m more of a box office writer.
 You will enjoy my play!”

 “I do everything wrong because I’m not trained,” laughs Daniel.
 She bases her writing schedule off the theatre season; theatres pick the production schedule almost a year in advance, so as soon as her current production is finished, the writing begins again.
 “Right now theatres are picking their next season, so I need to get my next play finished by September.

-Daniel is grateful for the support her family and particularly 2nd Street Theater Owner, Maralyn Thoma, “Maralyn is a mentor of mine…she went to Klamath Falls to see Couple Dating and brought it to Bend.
-She has allowed me to use the theatre as my personal sand box!”
+Daniel is grateful for the support her family particularly 2nd Street Theater Owner, Maralyn Thoma, “Maralyn is a mentor of mine…she went to Klamath Falls to see Couple Dating brought it to Bend.
+She has allowed me to use the theatre as my personal s box!”